-Innovation is a shared responsibility

-Communicate that innovation is a shared responsibility, everyone can contribute, and that senior leaders welcome innovative efforts.
-To ensure clarity, leaders can align incentives by integrating responsibility for actively supporting innovation into managers' performance metrics.
+- 1. Communicate that innovation is a shared responsibility, everyone can contribute, and that senior leaders welcome innovative efforts.
+To ensure clarity, leaders can align incentives by integrating responsibility for actively supporting innovation into managers' performance metrics. - 2.

-Provide resources and support

 Provide resources and support for employee development.
 This can include traditional training, but leaders should be open to a variety of learning experiences.
 In countries where talent is mobile, support for skill development has been proven to help with retention.
-In countries where employees tend to stay with one organization, continuous development of that talent might be even more essential to staying competitive in the integrated world economy.
+In countries where employees tend to stay with one organization, continuous development of that talent might be even more essential to staying competitive in the integrated world economy. - 3.

-Managers need a solid foundation in business acumen

 Give managers a solid foundation in business acumen and access to the insights that come from the organization's data, employee, and customer feedback.
 Encourage them to share it with their teams.
 Prepare them to help evaluate ideas' potential and develop them into realistic projects with a view to enhance team and organizational performance.
-Managers who can effectively evaluate potential and viability will more effectively be able to make a case for resources and meet with success, leading to a virtuous, self-reinforcing cycle.
+Managers who can effectively evaluate potential and viability will more effectively be able to make a case for resources and meet with success, leading to a virtuous, self-reinforcing cycle. - 4.

-Build Interpersonal and Emotional Intelligence skills

 Model and coach the interpersonal skills and emotional intelligence that help strengthen relationships, networks, and inclusion.
-Demonstrating that people and ideas are valued despite-and even because of-their differences can help organizations attract and retain a workforce with both technical skills and diversity of thinking, knowledge, and experiences that can help ensure the variety of perspectives that tend to lead to povel ideas
+Demonstrating that people and ideas are valued despite-and even because of-their differences can help organizations attract and retain a workforce with both technical skills and diversity of thinking, knowledge, and experiences that can help ensure the variety of perspectives that tend to lead to novel ideas. - 5.

-Create psychological safety

 Accept that innovation inevitably involves risks and failures along the way.
 Not every idea will result in successful innovation, but certainly every idea withheld has no chance.
-Managers can signal a tolerant attitude toward reasonable risk by creating psychological safety, treating mistakes as learning opportunities, and recognizing efforts to be innovative, regardless of the eventual outcome.
+Managers can signal a tolerant attitude toward reasonable risk by creating psychological safety, treating mistakes as learning opportunities, and recognizing efforts to be innovative, regardless of the eventual outcome. - 6.

-Become Masters of Change Management

 Develop managers into masters of change management.
 In essence, the implementation phase of innovation is about leading change.
 Putting ideas into practice requires leaders who are skilled in getting people on board to work in new ways.